rcoh/rcoh-dot-me-v2/content/posts/things-learned-first-thousand-lines-of-rust.md

 draft: false
 tags: ["rust", "scala", "python"]
 ---
 To say my [first foray](/posts/rust-linked-list-basically-impossible) into Rust was a frustrating struggle would be an understatement.
 I picked a terrible first project that left me neck deep in Rust's trickiest areas right off the bat.
 I was excited to try again.
-A few years ago I wrote [Sumoshell](https://github.com/SumoLogic/sumoshell), a CLI-App for log analysis.
+A few years ago I wrote [Sumoshell](https://github.com/SumoLogic/sumoshell), a CLI App for log analysis.
 I'd wanted to improve it for a while, so porting it to Rust seemed like a nice way to kill two birds with one stone.
-Like Go, Rust can compile statically linked linux binaries which makes it ideal for distributing CLI apps; indeed CLI App support is a [priority](https://internals.rust-lang.org/t/announcing-the-cli-working-group/6872) for Rust.
+Like Go, Rust can compile statically linked linux binaries which makes it ideal for distributing CLI apps; indeed CLI app support is a [priority](https://internals.rust-lang.org/t/announcing-the-cli-working-group/6872) for Rust.
 Before I get into the rest of the post, [here's the end result](https://github.com/rcoh/angle-grinder).

 ![Angle grinder demo](/images/agrind-demo.gif)

-With a few small hiccups, my second try at learning Rust was a real a joy.
-It combines the expressiveness and type system I love from Scala with the small memory footprint and performance you get from compiling directly to a low level without a runtime.[^1] I saw a lot of pragmatism in the design of the language and the standard library, more so than I've seen in other languages.
+With a few small hiccups, my second try at learning Rust was a real joy.
+It combines the expressiveness and type system I love from Scala with the small memory footprint and performance you get from compiling directly to a low level without a runtime.[^1] I saw a lot of pragmatism in the design of the language and the standard library, more than I've seen in other languages.
 I should caveat this with a note that I haven't tried to write macros or use `Futures` yet, [two major pain-points](https://brandur.org/fragments/rust-brick-walls).

 ## Things That Were Awesome
-At nearly every turn that I've thought, "wow it would be great if...", Rust has a well thought off solution that strikes just the right balance between idealism and pragmatism.
+Nearly every time I've thought, "wow it would be great if...", Rust has a well thought out solution that strikes just the right balance between idealism and pragmatism.

 ### Great Docs
 The Rust documentation is some of the best technical writing I've ever read.
 After writing code like: